 To take or not to take, that is the question

 Calm down, Hamlet – the answer’s simpler than you think.
-(Hint: take the time off!)
+(Hint: take time off!)

 So why take time off?
-The number one answer is your own mental health.
-Constant and consistent days, weeks, and months of working in a row can frequently lead to burnout – mentally, emotionally, and even physically.
-Thankfully, taking some time off from work to recharge ourselves can have a number of beneficial effects:
+The number one answer is your mental health.
+Constant and consistent days, weeks, and months of working in a row can frequently lead to burn out – mentally, emotionally, and even physically.
+Thankfully, taking some time off from work to recharge ourselves can have several beneficial effects: